 - Dismissal of management agent etc.

-A flow chart of types of resolution given above.
+A flow chart of types of resolution is given above.

 Related Content of Company Meeting: